Skip to contents

 ratio

 how many control units should be matched to each treated unit for k:1 matching.
 For variable ratio matching, see section "Variable Ratio Matching" in Details below.
+When ratio is greater than 1, all treated units will be attempted to be matched with a control unit before any treated unit is matched with a second control unit, etc. This reduces the possibility that control units will be used up before some treated units receive any matches.

 min.controls, max.controls